top of page

 A Life on the Road

 With over 110,000 miles logged on her motorcycle, Betsy embodies the spirit of adventure.
-From her impressive 2,500-mile journey from Medford, Massachusetts to Sturgis to solo excursions of over 4,000 miles from Boston to Marco Island, Florida, she has traversed countless roads, each trip enriching her passion for motorcycling.
+From a 2,500-mile ride from Medford, Massachusetts, to Sturgis, to solo treks spanning over 4,000 miles from Boston to Marco Island, Florida, her journeys speak to her courage and love for the open road.

 Giving Back to the Community

-Betsy’s commitment to service extends beyond motorcycling; she is the founder and editor of a weekly eZine dedicated to Veterans and POW/MIA issues, reflecting her deep respect for those who have served.
-As the only female associate member of the Marine Corps League’s Honorable Few riding battalion, she continues to honor and support veterans through her passion for riding.
+Beyond her advocacy in motorcycling, Betsy dedicates herself to honoring Veterans.
+She is the founder and editor of a weekly eZine focused on Veterans and POW/MIA issues, reflecting her deep respect for those who have served.
+As the only female associate member of the Marine Corps League’s Honorable Few riding battalion, she continues to champion the causes closest to her heart.

 A Lasting Impact

-Betsy Lister’s legacy in the motorcycling community is one of inspiration, advocacy, and adventure.
-Her dedication to motorcyclists’ rights, commitment to education, and passion for riding make her a remarkable figure in the motorcycle world.
-As she continues to ride, write, and advocate, Betsy inspires countless others to embrace the freedom of the open road and the camaraderie of the motorcycle community
+Betsy “GYPSY” Lister’s legacy is one of inspiration, advocacy, and boundless passion.
+Her dedication to motorcyclists’ rights, her commitment to safety and education, and her love for the riding community have left a profound impact on riders nationwide.
+As she continues to ride, write, and serve, Betsy inspires countless others to embrace the freedom of the open road and the unity found within the motorcycle community.

 bottom of page